 Placement Exam Topics

-Students that have obtained a 4 or 5 on the BC Calculus AP exam are eligible to take the Calculus Placement Exam.
+Students that have obtained a 4-5 on the BC Calculus AP exam or a 6-7 on the IB HL Math exam are eligible to take the Calculus Placement Exam.

 The mathematics placement exam (for placing out of Calculus I, into Calculus II) tests students for: